 Seven students attended the University of Sussex Summer School on a four-week programme of study.
 Students were exposed to a wealth of history and culture through courses and cultural visits.

 Participants selected for 2019 were: Connor Beeman from Ohio University, Morgan Craig from Montana State University, Colin Fricker from Vanderbilt University, Grace Gay from Northwestern University, Destinee Harper from Roanoke College, Grayce Walker from Lafayette College and William Wong from the University of Maryland at College Park.

 Scotland Summer Institute at the University of Strathclyde and the Glasgow School of Art

 The University of Strathclyde and the Glasgow School of Art in Glasgow hosted ten students who left with a unique perspective on its pioneering role in technology and innovation.

 Students selected to participate on the 2019 Institute were: Danielle Corbin from the University of Notre Dame, Joseph Doner from Monmouth College, Nathan Hewitt from the University of North Carolina at Charlotte, Riley Jackson from the University of Missouri at Columbia, Lily Klezmer from the University of Notre Dame, Molly Roe from Butler University, Diego Sandoval from the University of the Pacific, Bridget Smith from Oberlin College, Ryan Weicht from Villanova University and Genevieve Wilson from Emory University.

 University of Westminster Summer Institute

-Five students will be able to take full advantage of London as a classroom as they attend the University of Westminster Summer School on a three-week programme of study whose theme is ‘Future Leaders in a Global Age’.
-This theme will be explored through bespoke workshops for the selected Fulbrighters, Students will be exposed to a wealth of history and culture through museums, galleries and tours throughout London.
+Five students took advantage of London as a classroom as they attended the University of Westminster Summer School on a three-week programme of study whose theme was ‘Future Leaders in a Global Age’.
+This theme was explored through bespoke workshops for the selected Fulbrighters.
+Students were exposed to a wealth of history and culture through museums, galleries and tours throughout London.